Exxon Valdez

-The Exxon Valdez was an oil tanker that gained notoriety after running aground in Prince William Sound, spilling its cargo of crude oil into the sea.
+Exxon Valdez was an oil tanker that gained notoriety after running aground in Prince William Sound, spilling her cargo of crude oil into the sea.
 On 24 March 1989, while owned by the former Exxon Shipping Company, captained by Joseph Hazelwood and First Mate James Kunkel, and bound for Long Beach, California, the vessel ran aground on the Bligh Reef, resulting in the second largest oil spill in United States history.
 The size of the spill is estimated to have been 40900 to 120000 m3.
 In 1989, the Exxon Valdez oil spill was listed as the 54th-largest spill in history.

 Carrier

-The tanker was 301 meters long, 51 meters wide, and 26 meters deep (987 ft x 166 ft x 88 ft), with a deadweight of 214,861 long tons and a full-load displacement of 240,291 long tons.
+The tanker was over 301 meters long, 51 meters wide, and 26 meters deep (987 ft x 166 ft x 88 ft), with a deadweight of 214,861 long tons and a full-load displacement of 240,291 long tons.
 The ship was able to transport up to 235000 m3 at a sustained speed of 30 kph, powered by a 23.60 MW (31,650 shp) diesel engine.
 Her hull design was of the single-hull type, constructed by National Steel and Shipbuilding Company in San Diego, California.
 She was a relatively new tanker at the time of the spill, having been delivered to Exxon on 16 December 1986.